federicotllorente/chat-nodejs/README.md

 This project started as an 'only backend App' as the project for the ['Backend with Nodejs' course](https://platzi.com/clases/backend-js/) from [Platzi](https://platzi.com/).
 After completing the course, I continued developing the App to make it more solid and 'usable'.
 I installed Webpack, Babel, React and other dependencies to start developing the frontend.

+If you want to try this Web App, you can go to [http://chat.federicotllorente.work/](http://chat.federicotllorente.work/) where I deployed it.
+I hope you like it!

 ## Starting with this project

 Once cloned the repository, all you need to do is start the App with `npm run start` while you're in the project folder.
 A new browser tab/window will be opened in the *localhost* with the port 3000.
 If not, just open in your browser [http://localhost:3000](http://localhost:3000).